 A range of high-quality resources for Electronic Engineering and Computer Science are available on the web.
 For subject specific resources look at these guides:

 - Electronic Engineering

 - Digital Media, Multimedia

 - Web development

-Humanoid Robotics Group: Website from MIT where it is possible to follow their robotics projects (possibly ended around 2003).
+Humanoid Robotics Group: Provides information about the MIT humanoid robotics projects (which possibly ended around 2003).
 It does include full-text papers from a number of conferences which the group attended.

 IEEE Robotics and Automation Society (RAS): RAS' official website, filled with news and updates from the society.
 Contains information about their publications, including guidelines for publishing in their journals.

 Intelligent Robotics Lab: Robotic research group at the University of Birmingham.
 Contains links to the group member’s papers and information about current and past projects.